melsimpson1023/food-care/README.md

 6. Configured food_routes.js
 7. Updated db.js with const mongooseBaseName = 'food-care'.
 8. Made sure everything worked.
+9. Pushed everything up onto Github.
+10. Created a mongoDB project and cluster.
+11. Uploaded to Heroku

 ## About

 This is the back-end API for a web applications that promote free food delievery for the elderly and low income families.